How to Get a Tea Trading License in Dubai

 Trade under a registered commercial identity in the UAE

-The licence does not cover retail sale directly to end consumers unless a separate retail activity is added, nor does it cover manufacturing or processing of tea products, which requires a distinct industrial licence.
+The license does not cover retail sale directly to end consumers unless a separate retail activity is added, nor does it cover manufacturing or processing of tea products, which requires a distinct industrial license.

 International tea importers seeking a UAE distribution hub